ray-project/enhancements/reps/2022-08-31-actor-affinity-apis.md

 Actor affinity/anti-affinity schedule API Design
 1. Scheduling Strategy adds an ActorAffinitySchedulingStrategy.
-2. This strategy consists of several ActorAffinityMatchExpressions.
+2. This strategy consists of several LabelMatchExpressions.
-3. ActorAffinityMatchExpression has 4 match types which are IN/NOT_IN/EXISTS/DOES_NOT_EXIST
+3. LabelMatchExpression has 4 match types which are IN/NOT_IN/EXISTS/DOES_NOT_EXIST

 Use Case | ActorAffinityOperator
 -- | --